totemcc/totemcc.github.com/onward2012/onward.md

 # Introduction

-This paper posits the emergence of a new generation of "alternative programmers".
+This paper posits the emergence of a new generation of "alternative programmers."
 This new generation has no programming background, but has a need to program computers in order to realize their goals.
 Indeed they approach programming from unrelated backgrounds, from well-developed disciplines with their own paradigms for understanding the world.

 This influx of new programmers provides an opportunity to radically shift the way programming is done.
 But to realize this opportunity, we will need to be sensitive to the backgrounds and goals of this new generation, and to reconsider the activity of programming itself.